ex-Plant/2025_learning/design_patterns.md

 };
 ```

 💥 React context
 In React, you’re rarely “new”-ing classes.
 You create factories of behavior or components.
 Factories exist here conceptually — tools that produce something configured.

-### Hook Factory

 ❌